Hoy-Sauce-26/Loggevity-Public/README.md

 Finished weeks are kept, so you can watch the trend rather than judging yourself off any one day.

+There is an optional daily reminder, at whatever time you choose.
+It is off until you turn it on, and it is scheduled by your phone, so it works without the app sending or receiving anything.

 ## Nothing leaves your phone

-This isn't a promise on top of the app — it's how the app is built.
+This is how the app is built, rather than a promise laid on top of it.

 - **No account.** Nothing to sign up for, nothing to forget.
 - **No servers.** There is nowhere for your data to be sent.